British Airways cancels all short-haul flights from Heathrow for several hours due to IT issues

-British Airways has temporarily cancelled short-haul flights from Heathrow Saturday morning due to technical issues.
+British Airways has temporarily cancelled 150 short-haul flights to and from Heathrow Saturday morning due to technical issues.
 The airline confirmed to Reuters that the problem was not related to a cyberattack.
 The disruption lasted until midday Saturday afternoon.

 British Airways has been hit by major technical issues on Friday late evening, forcing the airline to cancel all short-haul flights departing from Heathrow Airport until early Saturday afternoon.